-In recent years, the web has been getting more and more ingrained in our daily lives.
-We use it for everything, from shopping, to banking, to reading our news.
-The demand for web development talent is as high as ever, and the scope of what developers can do is huge.
+With each passing year, the web has been getting more and more ingrained in our daily lives.
+We use it for everything, from banking to reading the news to inexplicably getting groceries delivered to our doors in minutes.
+With the pandemic forcing even more of our lives online, the demand for web development talent is as high as ever, and the scope of what programmers can do is huge.

-As 2018 draws to an end, I can’t help but wonder what 2019 will have in store for us.
-Will the web weave its way into even more areas of our life?
+As the year draws to an end, I can’t help but wonder what next year will have in store for us.
+Will the web weave its way into even more areas of our life, filling it with even more confusing buzzwords that we have to pretend to understand?

-Here’s my list of the main players that I think will reshape the tech landscape in 2019!
+Here’s my list of the top web development trends that I think will reshape the tech landscape in the next while:

 1. Artificial intelligence

 Whenever you talk about the future of technology, artificial intelligence (AI) is always high on the agenda.
 But right now, I think it is actually justified.
-A lot of advances have been made in the field of AI in the last year.
+Unless you’ve had your head in the ground, a lot of advances have been made in the field of AI and web development in the last year.

 AlphaGo, a program built by Google DeepMind, became the first program to beat a professional Go player.

-Some of the biggest tech companies, such as Google, Microsoft and Facebook, have been releasing their AI technology to be used by the public.
+Some of the biggest tech companies, such as Google, Microsoft, and Meta (formerly Facebook), have been releasing their AI technology to be used by the public.
 Artificial intelligence is already used by large applications, either to improve search engines, like in Google’s case, or in Wikipedia’s case to identify inaccurate or damaged articles.
+It effectively underpins all of Meta’s plans for the metaverse, whatever your opinions on that are.

 3. Internet of Things (IoT)

-Web developers may not be directly involved in the creation of such devices.
+Web developers may not be directly involved in the creation of such devices, with UI designers working more heavily through voice user interfaces.
 However, it’s likely we’ll be involved in the development of applications that use, analyse and display the devices’ data.
 Companies such as Xively and BugLabs have already started working on APIs that can be used by developers to communicate with IoT devices.

-Along with its release, Angular now has a more defined and regular release schedule.
-As they explain in this post, they intend to release three minor updates and one major update every 6 months, which means that we’re sure to see a lot more changes in this widely popular framework.
+Along with backwards compatibility, Angular now has a more defined and regular release schedule.
+With Version 14 released in late 2022, the team intend to upgrade it twice a year, which means that we’re sure to see a lot more changes in this widely popular framework in 2023.

 6. Yarn package manager

-Yarn aims to address issues Facebook have experienced with NPM, particularly in areas such as performance, security, and consistency.
+Yarn aims to address issues Meta had experienced with NPM, particularly in areas such as performance, security, and consistency.
 This new package manager still has access to the NPM and Bower registries.

 For example, when using NPM, depending on the order in which modules are installed, developers might end up with two different versions of a particular module in their local development environment.
 This can cause issues where everything works fine on one developer’s machine but not on another’s.
 To address this issue, Yarn uses lockfiles to tie modules to a specific version within a project, thus assuring that the same version is installed on all developers machines.